 Long a premier destination for a summer sojourn among the likes of artists, musicians, and writers, the Amalfi Coast’s balmy weather offers a little something for everyone.
 Nearly synonymous with celebrity and the well-heeled, the region’s many villas are hardly a new development: this strip of coastline is home to some of the world’s finest vacation homes, especially since the early 1900s when tourism to Amalfi began to accelerate in earnest.

 If you require the finest accommodations replete with only the best amenities, you’ve surely already considered a trip to this storied coastline.
-If you’re ready to narrow down your picks even further, here are 10 of the best luxury villas for rent on the Amalfi Coast.
+If you’re ready to narrow down your picks even further, here are 10 Amalfi Coast villas to rent for a luxury getaway.

 Villa Constantine, Praiano